 Jason’s consulting and advisory work has consisted of frequent meetings with the MoD, DoD, FCO, State Department, NATO and the UN, concerning the need to formulate multilateral policies towards Libya focused on mediating between Libya’s many stakeholders and building governance capacity.
 Connected to this pro-bono advisory/advocacy work, Jason’s consultancy arm, Libya-Analysis®, specialises in producing bespoke reports for Western companies and governments.
 In this capacity, he is the North Africa Analyst at Risk Intelligence, a Danish company specialising in maritime risk and long-range assessment.

-Currently a doctoral student at Cambridge University, he holds an M.St. in Global and Imperial history from St. Antony’s College, Oxford University.
-His doctoral research focuses on the strategic, diplomatic, and institutional factors that shaped the British Military Administration of Libya from 1942 to 1951.
-He has lived seven years in Middle Eastern countries including: Egypt, Iraq, Libya, Morocco, Lebanon, Oman, and Syria (where he was a Fulbright Fellow from 2004-5).
-In 2010, he was Program Manager for a DC-based trade association focused on promoting US-Libya commercial and diplomatic ties.
-He reads and speaks Arabic and French.
-He is a world class tournament backgammon player; recently he won the 2013 British Open of Backgammon.
-His hobbies include tennis, skiing, cricket, and blind wine tasting.
+Currently a doctoral student and researcher at Cambridge University, Jason holds an M.St. in Global and Imperial history from St. Antony’s College, Oxford University.
+His doctoral research focuses on the strategic, diplomatic, and institutional factors that shaped the British Military Administration of Libya from 1942 to 1951 tracing the antecedents of British policy towards Libya all the way back to the 1880s.
+Jason has lived seven years in Middle Eastern countries including Egypt, Iraq, Libya, Morocco, Lebanon, Oman, and Syria (where he was a Fulbright Fellow from 2004-5).
+Jason reads and speaks Arabic and French.
+Jason is also a world class tournament backgammon player.
+In 2015, he won the Michigan Master’s, Connecticut Open, and the Connecticut Master’s; In 2014, he won the UK Open and the Superjackpot at the Nordic Open (Backgammon’s most competitive tournament), and in 2013, he was British Open of Backgammon champion.
+Jason’s other hobbies include tennis, skiing, cricket, and blind wine tasting.